Voyage Number

 These voyages will provide vital data to support the management of the new marine parks that were established around these islands in March 2022.

-We know almost nothing about the biodiversity values of Australia’s IOT around the remote Christmas Island and Cocos (Keeling) Islands.
+Almost nothing is known about the biodiversity values of Australia’s IOT around the remote Christmas Island and Cocos (Keeling) Islands.
 This project will complete a world-first investigation of the marine biodiversity of the massive underwater mountains (seamounts) that make up these islands.
 These seamounts are mostly of late Cretaceous age (65-80 million years ago) and may harbour ancient endemic communities.
 Marine habitats on seamounts are also easily damaged by human activities and this voyage will gather important data for their conservation and management.
 An experienced team of scientists will describe the marine life from these remote seamounts, use advanced DNA techniques to study their origin, and evaluate the conservation significance of these unexplored habitats.

 The voyage will be led by Dr Tim O'Hara from Museums Victoria Research Institute and is being conducted in partnership with Parks Australia, as well as leading Australian museums and research collections including the Australian National Fish Collection.